Today, it is imperative that every not-for-profit provides their staff with a cloud based platform that offers:

 This guide will take you through the solutions Microsoft 365 offers for each of these basic requirements.

 Outlook should allow you to securely access your emails and calendars even when you have multiple accounts.
 While creating a new appointment or meeting, you can view the availability of other staff, rooms and cars to minimise booking conflicts.
 Teams integration should be enabled.
 When chosen, it helps add a Teams Meeting link to a scheduled meeting.
 These functions should also be available in your Outlook mobile application.

 You should use Teams as the main tool for quick collaboration and communications with your team.
 Teams provides you with video conferencing and chat features to connect instantly with colleagues and clients.
 You should also share, store, and manage resources (files, folders, task lists, etc.) in relevant channels to enhance teams’ productivity and cooperation.

 Information management & file sharing

-Your OneDrive area should be used to should store documents and files that you wish to kept private to yourself.
-It can also be used to store or share draft documents with a few people on a temporary basis, until it is ready to eventually store in SharePoint or your CRM or client/case management system.
+Your OneDrive area should be used to should store documents and files that you wish to keep private to yourself.
+It can also be used to store or share draft documents with a few people on a temporary basis, until it is ready to eventually be stored in SharePoint, CRM or client/case management system.